-The State's attitude has also been
+The State's attitude has also been contradictory and backward, the seminar heard.

-and have not been prepared to use the official channels, which involve long delays before a legal strike is permitted.
+Almost all the strikes have been illegal because workers have needed a speedy remedy to their problems and have not been prepared to use the official channels, which involve long delays before a legal strike is permitted.